Oswald Mosley: Military service

+Mosley left college in 1912, briefly staying in Brest, France in summer 1913, where he competed in fencing.
+After returning to England, he became keen on entering the army, entering the Royal Military College, Sandhurst in January 1914.
+He considered his period at the military college to be ‘one of the happiest times of [his] entire life”, but was expelled in June for a "riotous act of retaliation" against a fellow student.
+John Masters made a claim that Mosley was thrown out of a window by other cadets; according to Dorril, he had actually slipped and fallen while recruiting for the retaliation against a group of cadets who had attacked him.
+He was sent away from the college that weekend.

-In January 1914, Mosley entered the Royal Military College, Sandhurst, but was expelled in June for a "riotous act of retaliation" against a fellow student.
-During the First World War he was commissioned into the British cavalry unit the 16th The Queen's Lancers and fought in France on the Western Front.
-He transferred to the Royal Flying Corps as an observer, but while demonstrating in front of his mother and sister he crashed, which left him with a permanent limp, as well as a reputation for being brave and somewhat reckless.
-He returned to the trenches before the injury had fully healed and at the Battle of Loos (1915) passed out at his post from pain.
+During the First World War, he was commissioned into the British cavalry unit the 16th The Queen's Lancers and fought in France on the Western Front.
+He transferred to the Royal Flying Corps as a pilot and an air observer, but while demonstrating in front of his mother and sister he crashed, which left him with a permanent limp, as well as a reputation for being brave and somewhat reckless.
+He returned to the Lancers, but was invalided out with an injured leg.
 He spent the remainder of the war at desk jobs in the Ministry of Munitions and in the Foreign Office.